-Our approach incorporates textual knowledge by using a part of our Transformer window for it, instead of additional context from the same document.
-Having established the usefulness of our background knowledge even without tailored pretraining, we now consider the trade-off between neighboring context and retrieved knowledge (Table ~\ref{tab:knowledge_vs_context}).
-We first compare using a shorter window of $384$ tokens for RC-contexts (question and passage) with using $512$ tokens for RC-contexts (the first two rows).
-Using longer document context, some of which our TEK-enriched representations need to sacrifice.
-We then consider the trade-off for varying values of context length $N_C$ and background length $N_B$ as indicated in rows 2-5.
-Our partitioning of $384$ tokens for context and $128$ for background outperforms other configurations.
-Moreover, adding up to $256$ tokens of background knowledge improves performance over using only document context. \emph{This suggests that relevant encyclopedic knowledge about multiple entities from outside of the current document is more useful than long-distance neighboring text from the same document for these benchmarks.}
+\paragraph{Trade-off between Document Context and Knowledge} Our approach uses a part of the Transformer window for textual knowledge, instead of additional context from the same document.
+Having established the usefulness of the background knowledge even without tailored pretraining, we now consider the trade-off between neighboring context and retrieved knowledge (Table ~\ref{tab:knowledge_vs_context}).
+We first compare using a shorter window of $384$ tokens for RC-contexts with using $512$ tokens for RC-contexts (the first two rows).
+Using longer document context results in consistent gains, some of which our TEK-enriched representations need to sacrifice.
+We then consider the trade-off for varying values of context length $N_C$ and background length $N_B$ (rows 2-5).
+The partitioning of $384$ tokens for context and $128$ for background outperforms other configurations. \emph{This suggests that relevant encyclopedic knowledge from outside of the current document is more useful than long-distance neighboring text from the same document for these benchmarks.}

 \paragraph{Choice of the Entity Linker} Table~\ref{tab:linkers} compares the performance of \ourmodel~when used with publicly available entity linkers, Google Cloud Natural Language API (abbreviated as GC)\footnote{\href{https://cloud.google.com/natural-language/docs/basics\#entity analysis}{https://cloud.google.com/natural-language/docs/basics\#entity analysis}} and TagMe~\cite{ferragina2010tagme}.
 Using TagMe results in a minor drop of around 0.3 F1 from \ourmodel~across benchmarks while still maintaining major gains over \baselineplus.
 The results indicate that the choice of entity linker can make a difference but our method is robust and performs well with multiple linkers.